ec-jrc/lisflood-utilities/README.md

                         path to mask
-  -e, --array-equal     flag to compare files to be identical -s, --skip-missing    flag to skip missing files in comparison -D, --save-diffs      flag to save diffs in netcdf files for visual
+  -e, --array-equal     flag to compare files to be identical -s, --skip-missing    flag to skip missing files in comparison -D, --save-diffs      flag to save diffs in NetCDF files for visual
                         comparisons.
 Files are saved in ./diffs folder of current directory.For each file presenting
                         differences, you will find files diffs, original A and